2018ik/2018ik.github.io/_wiki/resurrection.markdown

 The principle of resurrection is that everything natural must pass through death and then resurrect with God's element.

-In the New Jerusalem, the Lamb on the throne represents the resurrected Lord who has now been glorified and enthroned.
+In the New Jerusalem, the Lamb on the throne represents the resurrected firstborn Son of God who has now been glorified and enthroned.
+The regenerated believers as the bride of Christ are the constituents of the New Jerusalem.
 The life-giving Spirit is the river of water of life.
-No resurrection, no New Jerusalem, no fulfillment of God's economy.
+No resurrection, no Body of Christ, no New Jerusalem, no fulfillment of God's economy.

 ## God of Resurrection